Capture of Savannah: Battle

 When Campbell's advance companies spotted Howe's line around 2:00 pm, the main body stopped short of the field and Campbell went to see what he was up against.
 He viewed Howe's defenses as essentially sound, but a local slave told him that there was a path through the swamp on Howe's right.
 Campbell ordered Sir James Baird to take 350 light infantrymen and 250 New York Volunteers and follow the slave through the swamp, while he arrayed his troops just out of view in a way that would give the impression he would attempt a flanking maneuver on Howe's left.
 One of his officers climbed a tree to observe Baird's progress.
 True to the slave's word, the trail came out near the Continental Army barracks, which had been left unguarded since the Americans were unaware they had been flanked.
 When they reached position, the man in the tree signaled by waving his hat, and Campbell ordered the British to charge.

 The first sounds of battle Howe heard were musket fire from the barracks, but these were rapidly followed by cannon fire and the appearance of charging British and Hessian troops on his front.
 He ordered an immediate retreat, but it rapidly turned into a rout.
 His untried troops hardly bothered to return fire, some throwing down their weapons before attempting to run away through the swampy terrain.
 Campbell reported, "It was scarcely possible to come up with them, their retreat was rapid beyond Conception."
 British light infantry in the Continental rear cut off the road to Augusta, the only significant escape route, which forced a mad scramble of retreating troops into the city itself.
+Americans who did not immediately surrender were sometimes bayoneted.
 American soldiers on the right attempted to find a safe crossing of Musgrove Creek, but one did not exist, and many of them were taken prisoner.
-Americans who did not immediately surrender were sometimes bayoneted.
 Huger managed to form a rear-guard to cover the escape of a number of Continental Army soldiers.
 Some of Howe's men managed to escape to the north before the British closed off the city, but others were forced to attempt swimming across Yamacraw Creek; an unknown number drowned in the attempt.